blynkkk/blueprints/ESP32 Weather Station Edgent/README.md

 * Check your sketch for errors.
 Click the Verify button to compile your sketch without uploading it
 * Check your board and port selections
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible.
 Remove connections to the board pins, especially the 0 (RX) and 1 (TX) digital pins.
+* If your mobile device does not detect the Blynk network, then you most likely need to reset the configuration of your ESP32.
+Follow the steps below.
+   - Open the serial port terminal.
+   - Press and hold the "boot" (right) button on your ESP32 for 10 seconds.
+The serial port monitor terminal should display the following message:
+        - [XXXXX] Hold the button for 10 seconds to reset the configuration…
+   - After 10 seconds, release the “boot” button.
+You should see the following in the terminal:
+        - [XXXXX] RUNNING => RESET_CONFIG
+        - [XXXXX] Resetting configuration!
+        - [XXXXX] Configuration stored to flash
+        - [XXXXX] RESET_CONFIG => WAIT_CONFIG
+        - [XXXXX] Scanning networks..
+   - Search the Blynk network again with your mobile device using the QR code.

 ## Related Links
 [Blynk Troubleshooting guide](https://docs.blynk.io/en/troubleshooting/general-issues)